damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 February saw the release of GitLab 8.5 with the introduction of [Todos](https://docs.gitlab.com/ee/workflow/todos.html) – our take on a more useful notification system.

-### GitLab Geo (EE)
+### GitLab Geo (EE Premium)

 Also included in February's release was an alpha version of GitLab Geo.
-GitLab Geo is available for GitLab Enterprise Edition and allows companies with offices around the world to mirror their GitLab instance in multiple places.
+GitLab Geo is available for GitLab Enterprise Edition Premium and allows companies with offices around the world to mirror their GitLab instance in multiple places.
 This makes downloading large repositories much faster for all team members, no matter where they are.

 ### Custom Domains and custom TLS certs for GitLab Pages